canary-for-cognition/multimodal-dl-framework/classifier/README.md

 * `factories.ModelFactory`, binding the ID of the new module to the corresponding model;
 * `factories.NetworkFactory`, binding the ID of the new module to the corresponding network.

-Next, the new module must be bounded to a modality (or to multiple modalities in case of multi modal networks).
+Next, the new module must be bounded to a modality (or to multiple modalities in case of multimodal networks).
 This can be done updating the corresponding map at `binders.ModalityBinder`.

 Finally, the module can be configured either:

 * Using a preexisting  JSON file at `params/networks` binding the two together at `binders.ParamsBinder` , or
 * Writing a fresh JSON configuration file for the new module

 Note that the binding between the configuration file and the module is optional.
-If no binding exists, the `binders.ParamsBinder` will search for a configuration file named as the ID of the new module.
+If no binding exists, the `binders.ParamsBinder` will search for a configuration file named after the ID of the new module.

 ### Adding a new criterion